davidraedev/josh_wake_up_music/README.md

 # josh_wake_up_music
-Bash script to fetch random url fro youtube playlist and open it
+Bash script to fetch random url from a youtube playlist and open it

 fetch.sh: fetches a playlist as url lines to ./playlist.txt